DevOps - Trends to watch in 2022

 DevOps trends 2022

-The COVID outbreak has forced businesses across the globe for significant organizational changes, including remote working.
+- Security first: The COVID outbreak has forced businesses across the globe to significant organizational changes, including remote working.
 And with this, the need for bolstered security is no longer a choice but a mandate.
 Organizations need to integrate security in every business process, and software development is no exception.
-The cultural shift was already coupled with increased security measures at every stage with DevSecOps to make DevOps automation practices full proof with safe and faster deployments.
+The cultural shift was already coupled with increased security measures at every stage with DevSecOps to make DevOps automation practices foolproof with safe and faster deployments.

 The markets and Markets survey anticipates that the DevSecOps market size will grow to USD 5.9 billion by 2023.
 Tools and frameworks that can simply integrate with CI/CD pipelines and test tools might be on the up in the new year.
 Organizations can notice significant cybersecurity enhancements and overall IT effectiveness with the help of DevSecOps practices.